Jyoti4344/Job-Portal/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-Sign in to avail yourself of the services of Supabase and Clerk.
+Please sign in to use the services of Supabase and Clerk.

 Currently, two official plugins are available: